teodragovic/teodragovic.github.io/source/_posts/2014-02-10-smashing-book-4-pt2.markdown

 57% of users will abandon a site after waiting three seconds for the page to load.

-To make performance clients/menagement priority tie it to the metrics they care about and make visual representations (show site loading in comparison to competitor site).
+To make performance decision makers priority tie it to the metrics they care about and make visual representations (show site loading in comparison to competitor site).

 Keep performance in discussion.
 By leaving it as an afterthought you are underplaying its importance.